-In January 2002, OMB issued final Guidelines to implement section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001 (Public Law 106-554).
+On September 28, 2001, and as amended on February 22, 2002, OMB issued final Guidelines to implement section 515 of the Treasury and General Government Appropriations Act for Fiscal Year 2001 (Public Law 106-554).
 The statute directs OMB to "issue government wide guidelines that provide policy and procedural guidance to federal agencies for ensuring and maximizing the quality, objectivity, utility, and integrity of information (including statistical information) disseminated by federal agencies."
 By October 1, 2002, agencies must issue their own implementing guidelines.
+The guidelines only apply to information that is disseminated on or after October 1, 2002.
+The administrative mechanism for correction applies to information that the agency disseminates on or after October 1, 2002, regardless of when the agency first disseminated the information.

 In general, the OMB Guidelines require agencies to adopt a basic standard of quality as a performance goal and take appropriate steps to incorporate information quality criteria into agency information dissemination practices.
 Quality is to be ensured and established at levels appropriate to the nature and timeliness of the information to be disseminated, and specific standards may be adopted that are appropriate to the various categories of information that is disseminated.
 Agencies are to develop a process for reviewing the quality of information before it is disseminated.
 Further, information quality is to be treated as an integral step in every aspect of the information development process.
-The agency's pre-dissemination review shall apply to information that the agency first disseminates on or after October 1, 2002.